acend/infrastructure/README.md

 For the moment, no external authentication provider is included (see https://github.com/acend/infrastructure/issues/11).
 We rely on ServiceAccounts and ServiceAccount JWT Tokens to authenticate.
 RKE2 provides a set of Admin Credentials on intial installation.
 All other ServiceAccounts and the JWT Tokens are created manually or using the rbac-manager.

-See the How to section on how to create a new Service Account with `cluster-admin` permission.
+See the [Create a new ServiceAccount with a JWT Token and `cluster-admin` privileges](#create-a-new-serviceaccount-with-a-jwt-token-and-cluster-admin-privileges) to create a new cluster access with `cluster-admin` privileges.

 ## Applications

+The following applications are deployed:

 ### Monitoring

-The [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) stack is used for monitoring.
+The [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) stack is used for monitoring (Prometheus-Operator, Prometheus, Alertmanager, Grafana, Node-Exporter, kube-state-metrics).

 The montoring stack is deployed in the `monitoring` namespace.